Yiyao-Tang/DIP_Project/README.md

 Our team will use the Flutter framework in Visual Studio Code to create a scientific calculator app.
 Our calculator will help students with arithmetic problems in ways that are unique among calculator apps by drawing inspiration from three distinct calculator apps.
 Mathematical operations, equation solving, matrix computations, unit conversion, graph plotting, differentiation, and integration are all available on our calculator.
 The main advantage of our calculator above others on the market is its ability to follow verbal instructions.
 The app's user interface (UI) may be altered to suit individual needs.
 This is done so that the experience may be tailored to the individual.
 Easily switch between English and other languages using our calculator, so the user may enter their desired language into the calculator.

-Beginning in August 2022, the previously stated characteristics must be completed within 11 weeks.
-During the period, our team has completed the majority of the project's essential components.
-Unfortunately, owing to scheduling constraints, handwriting recognition is not currently being integrated in our software.
-This is due to the library's immaturity, as a consequence of which a significant portion of its codes are not yet finalized.

 # Scope